martinrotter/textosaurus/README.md

     - can load relatively big files (100 MB file should not be a problem),
     - can **print files including syntax highlighting** and printing to PDF,
     - hideable line numbers,
-    - adjustable vertical line height,
+    - adjustable vertical line height (responds to `SHIFT+WHEEL UP/DOWN` shortcut too),
+    - adjustable editor font (size can be changed also via `CTRL+WHEEL UP/DOWN` shortcut),
     - can display **ligatures** (tested with Fira Code on GNU/Linux and Windows),
     - simple find/replace functionality, which allows you to:
         * search forward/backward for plain string or regular expression (ECMAScript),